kyuhee1011/python-p4-project/README.md

 ## Description

 This website allows user to share their recipe and look at others.
 Users can look it up by pressing the recipe button or searching in the search bar.
+Also, they can add their recipe to share with others

 Non-users can view only the Home page and not other pages.
 In order to view or use Recipes, Ingredients, Add Favorite, or Add New Recipe need to sign up and Log in.